Found throughout Laguna Beach

-Two six-foot panels in Browns' Park put the stunning scenery into words through poems written by the artist specifically for this site.
+Two six-foot panels in Browns' Park put the stunning scenery into words through poems written by the artist, Raymond Persinger, specifically for this site.
 Made of metal, wood and stained glass -- stop by during sunset for an almost-religious viewing experience -- this sculptural handrail reminds us to be present and appreciate every fleeting and fragile moment.
 What extravagant respite, indeed!

 Inspired by Aesop's fable, "The Tortoise and the Hare," this colorful creature makes its home in Bluebird Park, where children love to climb on it and create their own stories.
 The nine-foot-long tortoise weighs almost two tons and is embedded with ceramics, cast and blown glass.
 It is the artist's hope that it will encourage people "to maintain focus, humility and perseverance regardless of the situation."

 Inspired by Shelley Cooper's poem, "Sparkle (Giggle Crack)," this gorgeous artwork is comprised of interlocking wheels which show off ceramic tiles featuring local plants and insects.
 Complementing large slab benches and inset mosaic sidewalk installations, the artwork is the showpiece of a delightful sculpture garden, which flows through Heisler Park.
 As the artists intended, the pieces not only connect to each other but they connect the city to the ocean -- timelessly.